LiamRiddell/NoteMaster/README.md

 NoteMaster can be downloaded via [GitHub Releases](https://github.com/LiamRiddell/NoteMaster/releases).
 Please only download versions of NoteMaster that are hosted on GitHub.

+## Lost Note?
+Blank Screen?
+Reset NoteMaster?
+We're sorry this happened!
+NoteMaster is still in Alpha, please make sure you backup important notes external of NoteMaster.
+Create a ticket on [NoteMaster Issue Tracker](https://github.com/LiamRiddell/NoteMaster/issues).

+**IMPORTANT: THIS WILL REMOVE ANY PREFERENCES OR NOTES!**

+Resetting NoteMaster is easy and only takes a few steps.
+Please follow the guide specific your operating system.

+**Windows:**
+1. Close NoteMaster Completely
+2. Delete the `%appdata%\Roaming\NoteMaster` directory.
+3. NoteMaster will now be reset on the next launch.

 ## Make NoteMaster Better

 NoteMaster is built on top of [Electron React Boilerplate](https://electron-react-boilerplate.js.org/docs/installation).
 Please follow the [documentation provided.](https://electron-react-boilerplate.js.org/docs/installation) Cloning the repo for development is simple: